schmouk/PlayToreLib/lib/pltr/doc/playing_cards/standard_cards_doc.md

 ### `void _set_text()`
 Protected method.
 Internally sets the text of this card according to its known `ident`: the letter associated with this card face is set to `_CARDS_LETTERS[this->ident / COLORS_COUNT]`; the letter associated to its color relates to the returned value of method `get_color()`.
 Notice: the attributes of base class `pltr::core::Object` are set also with class name `StandardCard<>` and with attribute `text` content as the instance name.

+### `virtual const std::string _get_object_name() const noexcept override`
+Protected method.
+Returns the name of the object.
+As inherited from base class `PlayingCardT<>`, just returns the value of attribute `text`.
+This protected method is overridden from the inherited class `pltr::core::Object` and is internally called by method `pltr::core::Object::repr()` to provide a log string related to this playing card instance.

 # Template Specialization